Orius insidiosus: Diet

 Orius insidiosus prey on plant-eating (phytophagous) mites and their eggs, various insect eggs, and other soft-bodied arthropods such as thrips, spider mites, and small caterpillars.
 They also feed on the eggs and new larvae of the bollworm, spotted tobacco aphids, corn earworm, European corn borers (Ostrinia nubilalis), corn leaf aphids (Rhopalosiphum maidis), potato aphids (Macrosiphum euphorbiae), and potato leafhopper (Empoasca fabae) nymphs.

 They are used in orchards to help control the European red mite (Panonychus ulmi), the twospotted spider mite (Tetranychus urticae), and most species of aphids.
 Orius insidiosus can also feed on plants and pollen.

 Behaviour

 Both nymphs and adults feed.
 The adults are voracious predators and exhibit efficient searching behaviour.
-They congregate in areas where the density of prey is high.
-They are also able to propagate more rapidly in environments where prey is abundant.
+They gathering in areas where the density of prey is high.
+They are also able to grow more rapidly in environments where prey is abundant.

 Orius insidiosus seizes its prey using its front legs and then inserts its long beak into its victim's body.
 It usually reinserts its beak several times until the soft body of the host has been emptied, leaving behind the drained exoskeleton.

 Orius insidiosus occasionally bites humans.
 Although the bite can be considered disproportionately painful relative to the size of this species, it is not harmful.